cryoEM-CNIO/Binder_Design_Watcher/README.md

 - `--distance`: Distance from the protein-protein interface to start redesigning the sequnce usign pMPNN soluble.
 Default=10
 - `--hits_number`: Number of designs which pass the filtering metrics after which the process stops.
 Default=100
 - `--core`: Threshold of binder fraction core residues for filtering (filtering no plausible structures like most of two helices bundles).
 Default=0.05
 - `--residues`: List of residues from the design you want to fix.
 Useful in the case of scaffolds, to avoid full pMPNN binder sequence reconstruction.
-Default=""
+It should be provided between brackets, separating residues with commas and defining ranges with - For example: "[1,3,10-20]".
+Default="None"

 `Note: The core threshold is extracted using F1-score from a 1000 design datasets, it should be improved, not too strict`

+### SEQUENCE DIVERSITY FLAGS
+***The mandatory flags are:**
+- `--input`: Path to the target structure
+- `--threads`: Number of *runs* to be executed in parallel (each *run* is one node occupied)
+- `--max`: Total number of sequences to be generated **The optional flags are:**
+- `--residues`: List of residues from the design you want to fix.
+It should be provided between brackets, separating residues with commas and defining ranges with - For example: "[1,3,10-20]" Default="None"
+- `--fr`: Number of Fast Relax cycles to perform (_No more than one).
+Default=1
+- `--nseqs`: Number of sequences to generate per run.
+Default=1 `No more than 1 sequence can be generated if the FR is set to 1`

 ## ALTERNATIVE SCORING METRICS